PGBSNH20/ludo-v2-ludov2-group-9-linux-ludo/docs/async.md

 private async Task UpdatePlayerTurn(OpenGame game)
 ```
 A helper method used to notify connected clients on whose turn it is.
 Sends the color of whose turn it is.
-Called after each full execution of:
+Called after any full execution from:
 - MoveToken()
 - BringOutToken()